grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```

 ### Vertical Intersections
-Lets also implement vertical intersections before drawing the walls.
+Let's also implement vertical intersections before drawing the walls.

 This function is almost identical to the last one.
-Lets add a method inside of `State` called `vertical_intersection` to match `horizontal_intersection`.
+Let's add a method inside of `State` called `vertical_intersection` to match `horizontal_intersection`.

 ```rust
 impl State {